Russanandres/tilte/README.md

 To simulate all process, run tilte with `-s` or `--simulate`.
 You can run **EXPEREMENTAL** recurse renaming by `-r` argument.

+## Notes
+· Silent way can't rename files with `/` or `\` in artist or title.
+Other ways can.
+· Tilte tries to rename photos and videos in your folder, so try to not store other type of media with music.

 ## Known bugs
-· mv cannot rename files with `/` or `\` in name, so tilte cannot rename them.
-· tilte tries to rename photos and videos in your folder, so try to not store other type of media with music.
+Find by yourself and tell! :slightly_smiling_face:

 ## Tests results
 | Input data  | Normal mode time | Silent mode time |